 You can use the phonehome request command and the phonehome add request_file command to add a Data Collector or Message Collector to a PhoneHome Configuration.
 Go to the Data Collector or Message Collector and use the phonehome request command to send a request to join the PhoneHome configuration.
 Go to the Database Server and use the phonehome add request_file command to accept the request from the Data Collector or Message Collector.
+Go to the Data Collector or Message Collector.
+Go to the Data Collector or Message Collector.
 Go to the Data Collector or Message Collector again and execute the phonehome request command a second time to retrieve the request approval and set up the connection.

 - set appliance_ID -parameter=value.
 Run on the primary Database Server.
 For a specific device, assigns a value to a parameter: - appliance_ID.
 Enter the numeric ID of the appliance.
-You can find this ID with the phonehome status command. - o parameter.
+You can find this ID with the phonehome status command. - ° parameter.
 Can be one of the following parameters, preceded by a dash: - name.
 Specifies the name of the device in the Name field in the Web Configuration Utility. - ssh.
 Specifies whether or not to enable port forwarding for the SSH port for this device.
 Possible values are "yes" or "no". - ip.
 Specifies the IP address of the device in the IP Address field in the Web Configuration Utility. - forwards.
 Enables port forwarding for one or more ports.
-Specify one or more port numbers, separated by a space. - o value.
+Specify one or more port numbers, separated by a space. - ° value.
 Value to assign to the parameter, surrounded by double quotes.

-'''

 phonehome set 11 -ssh yes -name "Reston"

-'''

-- This example affects the device with an appliance ID of "11". - The example enables port forwarding for SSH. - The example enables port forwarding for the Web Configuration Utility. - The example sets the device's device name to "Reston".
+- This example affects the device with an appliance ID of "11". - ° The example enables port forwarding for SSH. - ° The example enables port forwarding for the Web Configuration Utility. - $^\circ$ $\,$ The example sets the device's device name to "Reston".